 - While dads had no big concerns when it came to caring for their babies, more than four in 10 (43%) were anxious to learn what their baby’s different cries meant and how to stop the tears.

 - Ensuring baby was sleeping in the right position was a worry for one in five (21%) dads.

 - Only one in eight dads admitted finding nappies difficult to master, with over half saying they didn’t have any problems with nappies at all.

 - Not surprisingly most dads agreed that mums were mainly responsible for night feeds yet there was a clear 50 / 50 split when it comes to putting the baby down to sleep in the evening, highlighting how keen they are to get involved.

 - 60% of fathers say that they regularly read stories to their babies – even from their first day at home.

 - Almost nine in ten (85%) dads also set regular time aside just to play and laugh with their babies with most saying that watching them grow, change and develop is their favourite activity to do.

 - More than a quarter (28%) admitted to feeling overwhelmed by the level of advice available.

-WaterWipes were created by a concerned father looking for a better baby wipe after discovering his newborn suffered from diaper rash and sensitive skin.
+WaterWipes was created by a concerned father looking for a better baby wipe after discovering his newborn suffered from diaper rash and sensitive skin.